hoodiecrow/ConsTcl/README.md

 __pp__

-`pp` is the same, only it doesn't eval the expression.
+`pp` is a similar command, only it doesn't eval the expression.
 It just prints what is parsed.
+It is useful for tests when the evaluator can't (yet) evaluate the form, but I can still check if it gets read and printed correctly.

 <table border=1><thead><tr><th colspan=2 align="left">pp (internal)</th></tr></thead><tr><td>str</td><td>a Tcl string</td></tr><tr><td><i>Returns:</i></td><td>nothing</td></tr></table>